jameschuang2002/eviction-sets/README.md

 Thank you to [Stephan van Schaik](https://codentium.com/about/) for some implementation details of the reduction algorithm.

+## Example

+To see a simple example which generates a large eviction set for a variable, then reduces it to its minimal core, and finally measures the eviction rate, run `./test.sh`.

 ## Using this library with your own code

 To use this library in your own project, simply clone the repository and include `lib/utils.h`.
 Make sure to specify the correct path depending on where you clone the repository. `test.c` is a simple example which generates an eviction set for a victim variable, minimizes the set, and tests how effectively the set evicts the victim.
 It can easily be built upon.